DoctorMcKay/node-steam-user/README.md

 *This is an [ID event](#id-events).*

-Emitted when we receive a chat message from a chat room.
+Emitted when we receive a chat message from a chat room, as long as we're [online](#setpersonastate-name).
 This is a special ID event.
 Any of the following are acceptable:
 - `chatMessage`
 - `chatMessage#roomID`
 - `chatMessage#senderID`